Tests of Catastrophic Outlier Prediction in Empirical Photometric Redshift Estimation with Redshift Probability Distributions: Discussion

-While this analysis focused on utilization of EPDFs provided by SPIDERz, there is no reason that it should not be generalizable with analagous parameters to any photo-z estimation method which provides redshift probability distribution information for each galaxy.
-While the parameters we used in this work to flag EPDF features, $\Delta{z_{peak,min}}$ and $p_{f,min}$, were effective in distinguishing likely catastrophic outliers, the optimal values of these parameters for a given purpose may be data set dependent to some extent.
+While this analysis focused on utilization of EPDFs provided by SPIDERz, there is no reason that it should not in principle be generalizable with analogous parameters to any photo-z estimation method which provides redshift probability distribution information for each galaxy.
+We note though that the specific optimal flagging parameter values might be quite different for a non-empirical photo-z estimation method.
+While the parameters we used in this work to flag EPDF features, $\Delta{z_{peak,min}}$ and $p_{f,min}$, were effective in distinguishing likely catastrophic outliers, the optimal values of these parameters for a given purpose are data set dependent to some extent.
 Also other photo-z estimation codes and probability determination methods may or may not necessitate alternate parameter values and/or definitions to those employed in this work.
 We also note that in general results in empirical photo-z estimation methods often depend on the degree of representativeness of the training set relative to the evaluation set.